jss367/jss367.github.io/_posts/2020-01-31-path-problems-windows.md

 Windows PowerShell is the default terminal in VSCode, so this is what you'll need to use there as well.

 ## Adding to Your Path

-#### Unix

-If you want to temporarily add to your path, type the following in the terminal:

-`export PATH=$PATH:/path/to/directory`

-If you want to permanently add to your path, simply take that command and place it in your `.bashrc` file (or wherever you keep your environmental variables - [I recommend `.profile`](https://jss367.github.io/shell-and-environment-setup.html))

-#### Windows

 If you want to temporarily add to your path:
 ```